Platonic-Systems/purescript-multi-nix/README.md

 # purescript-multi-nix

-Trying out Nixification of a multi-package PureScript project using [purs-nix](https://github.com/purs-nix/purs-nix).
+A demo of a multi-package PureScript project (monorepo) nixified using [purs-nix](https://github.com/purs-nix/purs-nix).

 ## Layout